 Many of these—probably most of these, actually—were created by people who just…wanted a blog, or wanted a Facebook account or a Twitter handle.
 While some plan to monetize or want to turn their web activity into a book, many of them are just shooting the breeze where the entire World Wide Web can see them.

 You and your product are part of a business, and so is this content strategy.
 While “because I want to” is a perfectly sound reason in your personal life, if you are like most business owners, you need something more.
 So think about it: What do you want your content to do for you?

 Your answers to that question are the goals your content strategy is created to reach.

-Goal: Play teacher
+goal: Play teacher

-Track it: Ask leads to take a baseline survey periodically.
+Ask leads to take a baseline survey periodically.
 Pick a % of "yes, I know a lot about X" as your goal.

-Track it: Keep a spreadsheet charting your blog post comments, referrals, replies to your email newsletter, and repeat visitors to your website.
+Keep a spreadsheet charting your blog post comments, referrals, replies to your email newsletter, and repeat visitors to your website.

-Track it: Find out your target competitors' stats and as them where they were when they started seeing an uptick in business.
+Find out your target competitors' stats and as them where they were when they started seeing an uptick in business.

 You’ve brainstormed your answers to the three questions above, and now you’ve got one for me: What about the content?

 The content is coming.
 As a writer and a new platform junkie, I get that you want it now.